Alleyway (video game): Scoring

 Points are awarded for destroying bricks based on their shade, with one point awarded for the lightest and three for the darkest.
 The player may earn additional points for completing the bonus stages, with the bonus starting at 500 for the first and reaching 1500 for the last five.
 The player's highest obtained score is recorded until the game is turned off.

 The game only displays four digits of the player's score, yet it has a maximum value of 65,535.
 Scores of 10,000 and above are displayed as a combination of icons and the numerical display.
 For every 10,000 points, a sprite from the NES Super Mario Bros. game is shown below the numerical score.
 A fire flower is shown for 10,000 points, a mushroom for 20,000, and a starman for 30,000 points and above.
 The game stops changing the sprite after awarding the starman icon.
-As a result, the highest score that can be displayed is 39,999; however, the maximum score of 65,535 is shown as 35,535.
+As a result, the highest score that can be displayed is 39,999, but the maximum score of 65,535 is shown as 35,535.
 Once the maximum score has been reached, the score will roll over only if the player completes a bonus stage.
 A rollover does not affect the recorded high score.